mgbpm/biofx-workflows/steps/FileUtils.md

 * String target_location - optional - the target location to copy to; defaults to the local working directory
 * Boolean flatten - optional - if true, don't replicate the relative directory structure in source location
 * Boolean recursive - optional - if true, search recursively for files to copy
-* String mgbpmbiofx_docker_image - required - the name/tag of the mgbpmbiofx/orchutils Docker image
+* String docker_image - required - the name/tag of the orchutils Docker image
+* Int disk_size - optional - size of disk to allocation in GB, defaults to 50
 * String gcp_project_id - required - the GCP project id to fetch location connection information from
 * String workspace_name - required - the current Terra workspace name, used to fetch location connection information